 - How to define intelligence

 - Cannot define "intelligence."

 - Imitation of human behaviors.

-- The Turing test
+The Turing test

-- If a machine is intelligent, then it cannot be distinguished from a human.

-- ▶ Use this feature to filter out computer agents for online systems or online games.

-- ▶ It is a good test if designed "intelligently" to distinguish between human and non-human.

-- Loebner Prize Contest Yearly.
+- If a machine is intelligent, then it cannot be distinguished from a human. - ▶ Use this feature to filter out computer agents for online systems or online games. - ▷ CAPTCHA: Completely Automated Public Turing test to tell Computers and Humans Apart - ▶ It is a good test if designed "intelligently" to distinguish between human and non-human. - Loebner Prize Contest Yearly.

-- Problems:
+Problems:

 - Are all human behaviors intelligent?

 - Can human perform every possible intelligent behavior?

 - Human intelligence =? = Intelligence.